Pablofuent3s/techbasicsfinalprojectpablo/README.md

 ## Pablo Fuentes´ Tech Basics 1 Final Project github repository
-This is a keyboard pygame that I wanted to improve.
+This is a keyboard pygame that I wanted to improve from the assignment on week 9.

+Title: Relex Drive.

-Use the keys up, down, left and right to get the blue cube to meet the green cube!
+Use the keys up, down, left and right to get the car to meet the green cube!

 This is a kind of simulation when you have your introductory test for your driving license, when they test your reflex response when you detect a collision.
 #### Installation
-If your project includes any 3rd-party libraries, you shall include an Installation section.
-For your project, it might look like this:

-Install required dependencies:
+Install required Python Version:
 ```
 pip install -r requirements.txt
 ```

 #### Usage
-Instructions on how to run your project in command line.
+I tried to keep it simple, so you just need to use one Python file!
 ```
 python titlegame.py